List of EastEnders characters introduced in 2003: Dennis Rickman

 Dennis Rickman, played by Nigel Harman, is introduced as the hardman successor to the character of Steve Owen (Martin Kemp), who was killed off in the series in 2002.
 Dennis makes his first appearance on 14 April 2003.
 His storylines involve his difficult past and childhood, relationship with his infamous father, Den Watts (Leslie Grantham), clashes with the rival Mitchell family, and a forbidden romance with his adopted sister, Sharon Watts (Letitia Dean).
 He is described as the show's "bad boy pin-up character."
 In 2005, Harman quit the show alongside co-star Dean, and makes his last appearance on 30 December 2005.

 Mickey Miller

 Mickey Miller, played by Joe Swash, makes his first appearance on 15 April 2003.
 Introduced as a guest character, Mickey proved popular and was turned into a regular by executive producer Louise Berridge.
 The character is portrayed as a wheeler-dealer, involved in various money-making scams.
 A family is built around the character in 2004 when the other Millers move to Albert Square.
 It was announced on 25 February 2008 that the characters of Mickey and his stepfather Keith (David Spinx) had been axed by EastEnders' executive producer Diederick Santer.
 Mickey leaves on 1 July 2008.
 In July 2011, it was announced Swash would reprise his role for the departure storyline of his screen brother Darren (Charlie G. Hawkins).
 He appears for two episodes on 19 and 20 September 2011.
+In 2024 Mickey Returned To Albert Square For a Storyline Involving Mo Harris.